signalorange/orangeMine/README.md

 3. Edit the .env file to configure the services
 4. Edit the `kea/kea-dhcp4.conf` file to configure the DHCP server
 5. Edit the `bind/named.conf.options` file to configure the DNS server
+6. run setup.sh

-6. Run `docker-compose up -d` to start the services
+7. Run `docker-compose up -d` to start the services